Essential information for potential buyers of Falabellas.

 Many of Edwardo's progeny have been registered and sold as Falabellas, appearing on a number of un-authorised societies registers.

-Horses come under 'The Sale of Goods Act 1979' so if buyers discover they have been the subject of fraudulent marketing they should have legal rights in place to protect them.
+Horses come under 'The Sale of Goods Act 1979' so if buyers discover they have been the subject of fraudulent marketing there are legal rights in place to protect them.

 Foaled in 1993, Sabre was undoubtedly the first of the ultra quality true Arabian/thoroughbred type Falabellas.